vincentjanv/anthbot_genie_ha/README.md

 ## What it does now

+This integration has been tested with a Anthbot Genie 600, but most sensors/properties should work on other robots as well.
 It auto-discovers all account-bound mowers via:

 - `GET https://api.anthbot.com/api/v1/device/bind/list`